CIRCSE/LiLa_Lemma-Bank/README.md

 ## RDF mapping

-Relational Databdes is mapped to Graph Database by means of [D2RQ platform](http://d2rq.org/).
+The Relational Database is mapped to the Graph Database by means of the [D2RQ platform](http://d2rq.org/).
-Mapping file is provided in ```rdf``` folder.
+The mapping file is provided in the ```rdf``` folder.
-In the same folder a gzipped dump file of the triples in turtle format is given.
+In the same folder, a gzipped dump file of the triples in turtle format is given.
-Treples are produced with the command:
+Triples are produced with the command:

 ```
 ./dump-rdf -f TURTLE -o lemmaBank lemmaBankMap.ttl
 ```

-after editing the mapping file specifying database access parameters.
+after editing the mapping file specifying the database access parameters.

 ## Credits